 Michel Muhlethaler, professor of neuroscience in the Faculty of Medicine at the University of Geneva, Switzerland explained it like this;

-In the end, sleeping in a hammock improves learning, memory, concentration, and general focus during the day.
+In the end, sleeping in a hammock can improve learning, memory, concentration and general focus during the day.

 Hammocks are naturally relaxing.
-The gentle swaying movement is calming to our nature and reading while in the hammock is easier, and more memorable.
+The gentle swaying movement is calming for our minds and thinking through things or reading while resting in a hammock can come easier.

-With so many benefits from better, deeper sleep, to relief of pain, and better concentration hammocks are a clear choice for everyday use.
+With many benefits ranging from better, deeper sleep, to pain-relief, correct posture and boost in brain power, hammocks are a clear choice for everyday use.

-At most, people should give it a try.
-Sleeping in a hammock for a few nights can improve your pain, stress, and focus almost immediately.
-After all, it’s been scientifically proven that hammocks are the better option.
+At least, you should give it a try if you’re curious about the benefits for yourself.
+Sleeping in a hammock for a few nights can improve your pain, stress, posture and focus almost immediately.
+After all, it’s been scientifically proven that hammocks can be beneficial for some.

-Hammocks were used thousands of years ago, and since they’ve lasted this long, it’s clear proof that hammocks are good for us.
+Hammocks have been for thousands of years, and since they’ve lasted this long, maybe its an indication that hammocks have something good to offer us.

-Overall, hammocks are just the best way to relax, and that is reason enough for me.
+Last but not least, hammocks are just a great way to relax, and that is reason enough for us.